Wildlife in Everest Base Camp Trek

 The Himalayan Goral is a goat antelope found in Everest's rocky, hilly areas and cliffs.
 It lives at 2,000 to 3,500 meters (6,500 to 11,500 feet).

-These large, goat-like animals have thick reddish-brown fur, which provides insulation against the cold.
-Their keen eyesight and alert nature help them detect predators, such as Snow Leopards, from a distance.
+These large, goat-like animals have thick reddish-brown fur to keep them warm in these cold environments.
+Keen eyesight and alert natures help them detect the presence of predators, such as Snow Leopards, at a distance.

-Their strong hooves are adapted for climbing rocky terrain.
-They are herbivorous, feeding on grasses, shrubs, and other vegetation in their alpine habitat.
+Their powerful hooves are adapted to climb rocky terrain.
+Being herbivorous, they eat grasses, shrubs, and other vegetation in their alpine home.

 Red Panda